petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/collections-with-search-blueprints.md

 1. From the Applications menu (![Global Menu](../../../../images/icon-applications-menu.png)), open _Blueprints_.

-1. In the Elements, tab, add a new custom element with this JSON:
+1. In the Elements tab, add a new custom element with this JSON:

    ```json
    {